Main Content start here

 Shift Toward Plant-Based Amino Acids

-Fermentation is gaining importance because it enables manufacturers to produce amino acids while reducing reliance on animal-derived raw materials.
-Industry sources describe fermentation-based systems as eco-friendly and compatible with demand for non-GMO production approaches.
-Fermentation is already widely used to produce amino acids such as lysine and glutamic acid through microorganisms including Corynebacterium glutamicum.
+• Advanced fermentation technology is gaining incredible importance within the industry because it empowers manufacturers to produce high-quality amino acids while completely eliminating their historical reliance on animal-derived raw materials.
+Industry experts continuously highlight these highly efficient fermentation-based systems as eco-friendly and perfectly compatible with the surging consumer demand for non-GMO production approaches, successfully utilizing microorganisms like Corynebacterium glutamicum to safely and sustainably manufacture vital commercial amino acids such as lysine and glutamic acid.

 Segmental Insights